rfabbri/minus/tutorial/README.md

 You can then follow the steps to produce a more optiized solver still in Macaulay as documented above for `linecircle`.

-There are steps to now to generate your own C++ optimized solver within the Minus C++ framework.
+There are steps to now generate your own C++ optimized solver within the Minus C++ framework.
 We are in the process of releasing the precise steps.
 An idea can be had in the toploevel `minus/README.md` file with accompanying videos.
 The final steps will be released soon.